palasht75/nutriscan-android-app/README.md

 const GEMINI_API_KEY = "paste_the_key_from_email"; // for this class PoC only
 ```

 You do not need to create Cognito or S3.
-The values I sent are already active.
-You only need to paste them.
+The values are already active.
+Only need to paste them.

 ---